Brandon Sawyer, Ph.D.

 - The effects of exercise on vascular function

-- Health benefits of exercise independant of weight loss
+- Health benefits of exercise independent of weight loss

 - Determinants of maximal exercise capacity